Guernsey

 New Documents

-HM Treasury’s Office of Financial Sanctions Implementation issued a notice concerning the addition of 42 individuals and 44 entities to the consolidated list pursuant to the Russia (Sanctions) (EU Exit) Regulations 2019.
+HM Treasury’s Office of Financial Sanctions Implementation issued a notice concerning the addition of seven individuals and six entities to the consolidated list pursuant to the Iran (Sanctions) Regulations 2023.

 Enforcement Actions